yelportillo/spideygame/Readme.md

    python3 spideygame.py
    ```

-2. Use mouse to interact with game elements.
+2. Follow the on-screen instructions to play the game.

+3. Enjoy the challenges and aim for the highest score!

 ## Game Controls

 - **Mouse**: Use the mouse to interact with game elements.
+- **Keyboard**: Some challenges may involve pressing keys or other keyboard-based interactions (details appear in-game).

 ## Development

 ### File Structure

 - `spideygame.py`: Main script containing the game logic.
-- `media/`: Folder containing images and sound files (if applicable).
+- `assets/`: Folder containing images and sound files (if applicable).
 - `requirements.txt`: File listing the required Python libraries.

 ### Key Technologies